jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 to increase tension and propel the progression along to its final V-I cadence.

 ## More about intervals

+### Finding the intervals on the fretboard with the major scale

+The easiest way to find any interval on the fretboard is to know the major scale on the fretboard.

+Every degree of the major scale is a major or perfect interval from the tonic.
+Degree 2&#x302; of the major scale is a major second from the tonic, degree 5&#x302; is a perfect fifth, degree 7&#x302; is a major seventh, and so on.
+To find a major third interval on the fretboard, imagine the lower note is the tonic of a major scale, and find the 3&#x302;.
+The minor intervals are a fret below the major ones.

+See {% include chapter-link.html slug="major-scale" %} and {% include chapter-link.html slug="interval-scale" %}
+for more information.

 ### Inverting intervals